 3. Understanding your users:

-This is the key part, once you know your users and are able to identify them is time to infer what’s happening, in order to predict what will be their intentions and anticipate them.
+This is the crucial part.
+Once you know your users and can identify them is time to infer what’s happening to predict what will be their intentions and anticipate them.

 The data processed could be done using different methods:

-- or through a manual rule-based processes, using rules that when we identify the segment, display specific content or features for that user.
+- Or through a manual rule-based process, using rules that display specific content or features for that user when we identify the segment.

 4. Deliver contextualized experiences

-Finally once you identify the current context for the specific user, deliver him the right content and interaction, giving the user the feeling of a truly personalized experience.
-This may include specific location-targeted or right-sized content as well as allow specific features or functionalities.
+Finally, once you identify the specific user's current context, deliver him the right content and interaction, giving the user the feeling of a truly personalized experience.
+This may include explicit location-targeted or right-sized content as well as allow particular features or functionalities.

-Forrester recommend to start by designing contextualized experiences focusing on the scenarios/use cases where context awareness can “make or break the interaction”.
+Forrester recommends starting by designing contextualized experiences focusing on the scenarios/use cases where context awareness can “make or break the interaction.”

 This is the tricky part of all this.
-Contextualize experience is not easy.
-Requirements are extensive and from the technology point of view also very complex.
+A contextualized experience is not comfortable.
+Requirements are extensive, and from the technology point of view, also very complex.

 I will not go deeply on this, recommend you to read Forrester white paper “It Ain’t Personal; Get Up Close and Contextual“ (at the bottom all links available) that describe the web contextualization technology landscape.

-About the best strategy to contextual-personalization, they suggest to star with an ‘hybrid approach’ combining rules-based (manual explicitly consumer segments) and automated processes (self-learning algorithms).
+The best strategy for contextual-personalization suggests starting with a ‘hybrid approach’ combining rules-based (manual explicitly consumer segments) and automated processes (self-learning algorithms).

 to close, I leave you with a quote from Forresters':

-Other great articles from clickz related to contextual experiences:
+Great articles from Clickz related to contextual experiences:

-– UX Magazine: “Contextualization is the key to deliver powerful, personalized digital experiences”
+About Contextualization and personalization:– UX Magazine: “Contextualization is the key to deliver powerful, personalized digital experiences.”